-Going to University is difficult for a number or reasons.
+Going to University is difficult for a number of reasons.
 For many it will be the first time they have lived away from home, the first time they live with other people and have full responsibility over their own life, health and finances.

 Add to this that being in full-time education means most are reliant on a student loan to get them through their University years and this time also becomes the first time they have struggled with money and living on a budget.
 Add to this a part-time job to manage your finances and something is bound to leave you stumped.

 Cash strapped and no-one to turn to?

-Living with other students means that no one has any spare cash to lend out or cover other housemates’ costs, and landlords and utilities providers will still need to be paid in full and in a timely fashion.
+Living with other students means that no one has any spare cash to lend out or cover other house-mates costs, and landlords and utilities providers will still need to be paid in full and in a timely fashion.

 Universities can occasionally provide hardship loans and grants to students who can prove they have a significant financial problem, but for most their situation will not be deemed drastic enough for this extra form of help.
-So what can students do when money is tight and they still need to pay rent, buy books or equipment, or simply get through the month before their next student loan comes through?
+So what can students do when money is tight and they still need to pay rent, buy books or equipment, or simply get through the month before their next paycheque comes through?

 Working while at university